-James joined BSG Ecology’s Newport office in March 2017 as an Ecologist, having worked with the company on a part-time basis assisting with bat survey work during summer 2016.
+James joined BSG Ecology’s Newport office in March 2017 as an Ecologist, having previously worked with the company on a part-time basis.

-Previously he has worked as a volunteer with Natural Resources Wales (NRW) at their Newport Wetlands reserve, where he gained experience conducting surveys targeting a range of species and genera including bearded tits (breeding productivity surveys), shrill carder-bees, butterflies and wetland birds during British Trust for Ornithology (BTO) winter high and low tide counts.
+Previously James has worked as a volunteer with NRW at their Newport Wetlands reserve, where he gained experience conducting surveys targeting a range of species and genera including bearded tits, shrill carder-bees, butterflies and wetland birds during BTO winter counts.

 He has a BSc degree in Zoology from Swansea University where he undertook a dissertation project entitled ‘bird movements in the area of the proposed tidal lagoon, Swansea Bay’, looking primarily at the movements of gulls using radar technology.